-- Stock the pantry and freezer with favorite foods so you won’t need to shop as often.
-Keep foods handy that need little or no preparation, for example, pudding, peanut butter, tuna fish, cheese, and eggs.
+- Stock the pantry and freezer with favourite foods so you won’t need to shop as often.
+Keep foods handy that need little or no preparation, for example, peanut butter, tuna fish, cheese and eggs.

 - Prepare meals between treatments and freeze them for the days you don’t feel like cooking.
 Talk to friends or family members about helping with shopping and cooking.

 - If your sense of taste changes, try different ways of preparing food.
 For example, lemon juice makes many foods, including meat and vegetables, tastier.